Touring and 4X4

 Garden of the Gods is a geologically unique 480 acre park, having one of the most complete and complex exposures of earth's history anywhere in the country.
 On the outskirts of Colorado Springs, it is popular for hiking, technical rock climbing, biking, and horseback...

-Mt Evans can be accessed via the highest paved road in North America, reaching an elevation of 14,130'.
-The Mount Evans Scenic Byway, maintained by the Forest Service, offers easy access to Coloradoโs inspiring high mountain environment.
-A drive up, and short walk to...
+Mt Blue Sky can be accessed via the highest paved road in North America, reaching an elevation of 14,138'.
+The Mt Blue Sky Scenic Byway, maintained by the Forest Service, offers easy access to Colorado’s inspiring high mountain environment.
+A drive up, and short walk...

-EASY – Good choice for beginners.
-Gravel or natural surface roads with small obstacles
+Good choice for beginners.
+Gravel or natural surface roads with small obstacles.

-MODERATE – Typically natural surface with no maintenance except for erosion control.
-Small to moderate obstacles that can usually be avoided.
-Driver with experience is needed to do this in a stock vehicle.
+Typically natural surface with no maintenance except for erosion control.
+Small to moderate obstacles that can sometimes be avoided.
+Driver with some experience and 4×4 is needed.

 Wager Gulch (12,350′), San Juan Range